Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 6. We want to understand the ways in which we can scale the solution to accommodate future growth in terms of number of customers, meters, and the size of the data.

+7. We want the ability to monitor and visualize our entire IoT solution, including querying the current state of deployed assets.

+8. We want the ability to identify the physical location of IoT devices in each building to identify usage trends and to locate devices should physical maintenance be required.

 ### Customer objections

 1. We are considering an out-of-the-box time series database solution.
 Are there options for this on Azure?